Skip to content

 Username Password Type Description

-admin admin (or $DEV_ADMIN_PASS) admin, user, automation_basic, automation_advanced Full admin access with multiple API keys
+admin admin (or $DEV_ADMIN_PASS) admin, user, automation_basic, automation_advanced, actionrunner_basic, actionrunner_advanced Full admin access with multiple API keys

-user user (or $DEV_USER_PASS) user Standard user with impersonation keys
+user user (or $DEV_USER_PASS) user, actionrunner_basic Standard user with impersonation keys

 shawn-h shawn-h admin, user Admin user for testing